bogwonch/bogwonch.github.io/blogs/2016-10-28-optimizing-blog.md

 I already try and make everything very quick.
 Images are massively compressed and are of yucky quality, but they're also very small.
-If you really needed to see the full size ones you could explore the [/Makefile](Makefile).
+If you really needed to see the full size ones you could explore the [Makefile](/Makefile).
-But then I stumbled across [https://developers.google.com/speed/pagespeed/](Google's PageSpeed tools).
+But then I stumbled across [Google's PageSpeed tools](https://developers.google.com/speed/pagespeed/).
 Okay... so let's see what I can do.

 ## CSS

 The CSS is fairly small: a measly _1kB_.
-Initially I tried messing about with [https://www.html5rocks.com/en/tutorials/webcomponents/imports/](HTML5 Imports), but Safari on the iPhone doesn't support them.
+Initially I tried messing about with [HTML5 Imports](https://www.html5rocks.com/en/tutorials/webcomponents/imports/), but Safari on the iPhone doesn't support them.
 Also tried messing about with JavaScript, but I'm quite proud of the fact I don't use any on the main site.

-I can't set some neat caching header ([https://github.com](Github) hosts this).
+I can't set some neat caching header ([Github](https://github.com) hosts this).
 In the end I minimized it and embedded it, by tweaking the Pandoc template I use to generate everything.

 ## HTML